mangal-interactions/mangal/mangal.md

 a field for `data` and `papers`, both of which are references to bibliographic or web resources describing, respectively, the source of the data, and the papers in which these data have been significantly used.
-Datasets are the prefered entry point in the resources.
+Datasets are the preferred entry point in the resources.

 ## Meta-data